 Try to identify landmarks or reference points, and aim the receiver antenna towards them.
 This way, when flying your drone, you can align it with the reference point, ensuring your antennas are pointed directly at the drone at all times.

 Flying over the ocean is particularly challenging, as there are usually no reliable reference points.
 During flight, your drone can drift due to wind or pilot commands, gradually moving further away from where the receiver antenna is pointing.
-While clouds can serve as temporary reference points, they are constantly moving and therefore not reliable for long-duration flights.
+While clouds may serve as temporary reference points, they are constantly moving slowly and therefore not reliable for long-duration flights.

 Get a Spotter